shashankorthiwada/minion-translate-app/README.md

 Hi This is a Fun GUI App to translate English Language to Minion Language

-Head over it and make try some fun translations and Enjoy.....
+Head over it and try some fun translations and Enjoy.....

 Technologies Used: